Personal and Emotional Appeal While Learning

 Self-Explain and Elaboration Learning Techniques

-There is a better way to study then rereading.
+There is a better way to study then re-reading.
 Every serious student takes notes.
-While you're taking notes from text, it is an easy addition, to propose and give a short answer a question periodically.
+While you're taking notes from text, it is an easy addition, to propose and give a short answer periodically.
 It may sound silly, but numerous studies have been done.
-The effects are longer lasting then rereading, with an extra boost if you do homework after completing the text.
+The effects are longer lasting then re-reading, with an extra boost if you do homework after completing the text.
 The effectiveness of these techniques is influenced by your answers, not the exact question.
 You don't need to create extensive answers.
-Attempting to answering an open-ended question, at about 150 words, is sufficient.
-These techniques take about as long as reading the text, but with better retention and comprehension.
+Attempting to answer an open-ended question, at about 150 words, is sufficient.
+These techniques take about as long as reading the text and completing a few exersises, but with better retention and comprehension.

 Simple self-prompted why questions are over 25% more effective then rereading text multiple times.
 25% is the difference between a C and an A. Roughly 25% is a many times over, independently clinically verified low ball average.
 This effect isn't short lived either, differences in learning get more pronounced as time goes by.